 Q. How do I apply for Part-time Student Aid Funding?

 A. Part-time application forms can be found online through the Form Library at www.StudentAidBC.ca.
 It is a fillable form which is designed to be completed online and then printed, signed, and dated.
 Completed forms should be delivered to the UFV Financial Aid and Awards office for processing.

-Q. Is there funding for the Upgrading and University Preparation program, Adult Basic Education (ABE), English as a Second Language (ESL), TASK, Employment Orientation Programs, or GED?
+Q. Is there funding for the Upgrading and University Preparation program, Adult Basic Education (ABE), English as a Second Language (ESL), or TASK?

 A. Yes.
 The application form for Adult Upgrading Grant (AUG) can be found on-line.
 It is a “fillable” form which is designed to be completed on-line and then printed, signed and dated.
 Completed forms should be delivered to the Financial Aid & Awards office for processing.
 Proof of income such as a copy of your CRA Notice of Assessment or T4 slips, pay stubs, ROE's or other proof of income if you have not filed must be attached to the application.